Ingenuity in Action - How it Works

 From the time you submit the application to when the Ingenuity in Action committee provides a decision on your request can take a week to a month or more to decide depending on whether the information submitted is complete.
 In order for this process to go smoothly, make sure you apply as soon as possible, you follow the directions in the application, and you provide all requested information.
 Check your email often for correspondence from the Ingenuity in Action Committee in case more information is requested.

-Pre-approved or proposed experience that requires funding and/or academic credit: The application for these types of experiences may take longer to complete as additional materials such as personal statements, recommendations and/or a budget will be required depending on the experience.
-The primary activities that generally require additional materials include internships, off campus study, and Cornell Summer Research Institute (CSRI) experiences.
+Established or proposed experience that requires funding and/or academic credit: The application for these types of experiences may take longer to complete as additional materials such as personal statements, resumes, and/or a budget will be required depending on the experience.
+The primary activities that generally require additional materials include internships, off-campus study, and Cornell Summer Research Institute (CSRI) experiences.
 For questions surrounding specific requirements for these activities and to best prepare materials for proposal submission, visit the appropriate website or office.

 INTERNSHIPS OFF-CAMPUS STUDY CSRI